 In addition to its stately appearance, this sofa is incredibly versatile, featuring a queen-size mattress inside its base.
 The pull-out mechanism is easy to operate, and the innerspring mattress is 6.5-inches thick, providing a more comfortable sleep surface for your guests.

 Best with Chaise: Crate & Barrel Barrett 3-Seat Queen Reversible Sleeper Sectional

-This sleeper sofa comes in a variety of upholstery options, and it has a kiln-dried frame for durability.
+This sleeper sofa comes in various upholstery options, and it has a kiln-dried frame for durability.
 It also features a bi-fold 5-1/2 inch innerspring mattress, as well as a locking tilt-up headrest that’s ideal for reading or watching TV.
-Oh, and we can’t forget to mention that the ottoman has a hollow storage area inside, allowing you to keep spare linens right inside the sofa.
+Oh, and we can’t forget to mention that the ottoman has a hollow storage area inside, allowing you to keep spare linens in the sofa.

 Best Chair: Pottery Barn PB Comfort Roll Arm Upholstered Twin Sleeper Sofa

 Already have a sofa that you love?
-Just get a sleeper chair to go with it!
-The PB Comfort Sleeper Sofa is actually a “chair-and-a-half,” measuring just 64 inches wide, and it features a twin-sized mattress where your guests can crash.
+Just get a sleeper chair instead!
+The PB Comfort Sleeper Sofa is a "chair-and-a-half," measuring just 64 inches wide, and it features a twin-sized mattress where your guests can crash.
 Plus, you can choose from dozens of upholstery fabrics to truly make the design your own.